 - What's next should be obvious, what's on top the list is the next thing.
 I push you to finish older tasks first, unless the newer ones have a higher priority, so no task is left behind.

 - Life and productivity are not just tasks and I am not just a task list.
-I'm also a habit tracker, mood tracker, pomodoro timer, and a powerful note taking app.
+I'm also a habit tracker, calendar, mood tracker, pomodoro timer, and a powerful note taking app.
 I try to assist in daily life as much as possible.

 - I make everything visual.
 Whether it is the habit tracker being filled with color throughout the day, or the task list bubbling the most important tasks on the top.